KieranBest/Final-Year-Project/Documentation.md

 ##### Milestone 2 - Implementation

-Most of my time in milestone 2 was creating the levelling system and how the application would navigate between levels.
+Most of my time in milestone 2 was creating the levelling system and how the application would navigate between levels (Milestone 2: Objectives: 1 - 7).
 In order to do this, I created a class that contained every detail of all the levels.
 This was then accessed everytime the users score changed to determine whether the level needed to be increased or decreased.
 The full code for every level can be found [here](https://github.com/KieranBest/Individual-Project/blob/3d1d01a6edbadef9c1179c8599a80aac79286f39/DynamicDifficulty.js#L1)

 If we take a look at levels 2-5 for example: